 Movement Orthopaedic Institute has established a reputation as the leading provider of orthobiologics, sports medicine, and orthopedic surgeries in the Houston area.
-If you are seeking a meniscus surgery in The Woodlands, orthopedic surgeon Dr. George Ozoude, invites you to reach out to your dedicated team of orthopedic specialists and physicians so that you can heal rapidly, and return to the sporting activities that you love as soon as possible.
+If you are seeking a meniscus surgery in Houston, orthopedic surgeon Dr. George Ozoude, invites you to reach out to your dedicated team of orthopedic specialists and physicians so that you can heal rapidly, and return to the sporting activities that you love as soon as possible.

 Meniscus Tears Q & A